Office Hours

 Key Changes & Requirements

-- SciENcv is now mandatory to generate the updated Current and Pending (Other) Support Common Form
+- SciENcv is now mandatory to generate the updated Current and Pending (Other) Support Common Form external site (opens in a new window)

 - All senior/key personnel must:

-- Have an ORCID iD linked to their eRA Commons account (see ORCID iD topic in eRA Commons ), and confirm that the ORCID iD appears in the Persistent Identifier (PID) section of the Common Forms.
+- Have an ORCID iD linked to their eRA Commons account (see ORCID iD topic in eRA Commons external site (opens in a new window) ), and confirm that the ORCID iD appears in the Persistent Identifier (PID) section of the Common Forms.

 - Certify they are not part of a Malign Foreign Talent Recruitment Program (MFTRP).